High School Students

 - Our Open Evening each March, where we invite local schools (teachers and pupils) to visit the Institute for a series of talks, lab tours and demonstrations;

-- Our annual 'Work Experience Week' every July for high school students who are 16 or older to spend time in our labs, shadowing and observing our researchers and doing some 'hands on' activities at the bench;
+- Our annual 'Work Experience Week', for high school students who are 16 or older to spend time in our labs, shadowing and observing our researchers and doing some 'hands on' activities at the bench.
+In 2022, this event will be held online for 3 days and then in person for one day, from 27th to 30th September;

 - Occasional shadowing opportunities for one or two local high school students at a time.

-Obviously, the Institute is a very busy working environment but we do try to accommodate as many of these visits as we can, in very large part thanks to the willingness of our researchers to volunteer their time.
+Obviously, the Institute is a very busy working environment but we do try to accommodate as many of these visits as we can, in very large part thanks to the willingness of our researchers to volunteer their time and expertise.
 Our researchers also often visit local schools to talk about careers in science and about cancer research.

 For all enquiries about these opportunities, please contact Dr Kate Schraut (email@example.com).